Important Notice: ARCC offices closed on Thursday, February 12, 2026. Click here for more information.

 Please note that the County Recorder is not liable for modification not authorized by law.
 This is the sole responsibility of the holder of ownership interest who caused the modified recordation per Government Code Section 12956.2 subdivision (f).

-Under state law, pursuant to AB721 effective January 1, 2022, the owner of an affordable housing development can request to modify property documents that restrict the number or size of residences that may be built on a property or that restricts the number of persons that may reside on a property to the extent necessary to allow the affordable housing development to proceed as defined in Government Code 12956.2 and Civil Code 714.6
+Under state law, as amended by AB1050 effective January 1, 2026, the owner of a housing development may request the modification of recorded property documents that contain unlawful restrictions limiting the number, size, or type of residences that may be conducted on a property, or restricting the number of persons that may reside on a property, to the extent necessary to allow a housing development to proceed as defined in Government Code 12956.2 and Civil Code 714.6